 - Once your feature is ready for review, create an MR in GitLab from your branch

 - Make sure to tick the box to delete source branch in the MR. There's rarely a reason to keep the branch around after merging it.
 Feel free to add additional information to the description.
 Unless the commit history of your branch comprises of clean commits with descriptive titles, your MR will be squashed — you may preemptively check the squash commits checkbox if you want this to happen.

 - Send a message on our Discord (if you have access in

 #programmersor in a working group channel otherwise in

-#general) and mention
+#new-contributors) and mention

 If you never worked before with git and just want to contribute assets,

-First off, congratulations on your first contribution and thank you for helping out!
+Congratulations on your first contribution and thank you for helping out!

 After your first contribution you should get the